Drill Presses & Chucks

 The magnetic-based work light was replaced with a fixed-base model.

-Shown is a Jacobs taper (JT33), heavy duty, 0" ~ ½" (0mm ~ 13mm), keyed chuck on the bench drill press.
+A heavy duty Jacobs taper JT33 0" ~ 1/2" (0mm ~ 13mm), keyed chuck on the bench drill press.

 The extra large jaws & key, coupled with high quality, totally eliminated any drill bit slippage.

-A washer in between the two stop nuts help adjustment & locking.
+A washer in-between the two stop nuts help adjustment & locking.
 Copied from the Jet floor drill press design.Indicating 2

 Indicating the small drill press table.